DMatsliyah/DMatsliyah.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: "What do you get when you cross a pirate with a data scientist?
-Someone who specializes in Rrrr"
+subtitle: What do you get when you cross a pirate with a data scientist?
+Someone who specializes in Rrrr

 profile:
   align: right